Evidence in the death of Uta von Schwedler.

 24 Was Uta a brilliant scientist and great mother, as the prosecution tries to portray?

 A lot of facts and fictions were given about her family life but that's more for her family to decide.
 A parent is usually an example not an ideal.
-Should she be an example of a mother that made only good decisions?
+Should anybody be an example of a parent that made only good decisions?
 As for being an outstanding scientist on the verge of a child leukemia breakthrough https://pubmed.ncbi.nlm.nih.gov/?term=von+Schwedler+U%2C+leukemia she has published two articles that contain the word leukemia.
 Most of her articles involve hiv.
-Her first two articles in the 90s look not really that impressive but more than most people could do.
+Her first two articles in the 90s look not really that impressive but more than many people could do.
 Her remaining articles almost all have a bulk of authors, most of which have written more highly cited articles than her, so she probably wasn't the main force behind any of them.

 She looks like a woman who worked hard at a lot of things, had some success, but at the end of the day realized she had bet too heavily on the wrong horse i.e., career over family, and decided to call it quits.
 Her colleagues, her professional friends, decided to use their abilities and resources to paint her as a person other than who she really was, for whatever reason.
 For the people around her it may have been a tragedy, but the tragedy is not improved nor solved by sacrificing her children and husband to the local deity.